dshadoff/PC-FX_devcart/README.md

 ### Signal Timing - Read

-Although, at 21MHz, you would expect the PC-FX to have a very fast bus access speed, accesses to the FX-BMP port are apparently clocked at half-speed (and are only 8 bits wide).
+At 21MHz, you would expect the PC-FX to have a very fast bus access speed, however accesses to the FX-BMP port are apparently clocked at half-speed (and are only 8 bits wide).

 In general, bus accesses progress through the following steps for a read cycle: